KristoferMar/Database-Guide/README.md

 ```

 <h4>SQL Joins</h4>
-A JOIN clause is used to combine rows from two or more tables, IF and only IF the two tables have a related column between them. <br>
+A JOIN clause is used to combine rows from two or more tables, IF and only IF the two tables have a related column between them. <br><br>

 Let's say we have an "Orders" column and a "Customers" column that have CustomerID in common.
 Then we could with an INNER JOIN select and structure records that have matching values in both tables. <br>